-In general, a cash basis U.S. beneficial owner who purchases a Strip the payment (or deemed payment) with respect to which is due not later than one year from the date of issuance ("short-term Strips") is not required to accrue OID (as determined under the special rule described below for the purposes of this paragraph) for United States federal income tax purposes unless it elects to do so.
-Accrual basis U.S. beneficial owners and certain other U.S. beneficial owners (including certain pass-through entities and electing cash basis U.S. beneficial owners) who purchase a short-term Strip and any U.S. beneficial owners who strip a Bond into its Tax Credit and Principal Components and who retain one or more such components are required to accrue OID on short-term Strips on either a straight-line basis or under the constant-yield method (based on daily compounding), at the election of the U.S. beneficial owner.
-In the case of a U.S. beneficial owner not required and not electing to include OID on a short-term Strip in income currently, any gain realized on the sale or retirement of the short-term Strip will be ordinary income to the extent of the OID accrued on a straight-line basis (unless an election is made to accrue the OID under the constant-yield method) through the date of sale or retirement.
-U.S. beneficial owners who are not required and who do not elect to accrue OID on short-term Strips will be required to defer deductions for interest on borrowings allocable to short-term Strips in an amount not exceeding the deferred income until the deferred income is realized.
+Short Term Strips.
+Special discount accrual rules apply in the case of Strips having a maturity of one year or less from the date of purchase (or in the case of a person who effects a stripping transaction, Strips having a maturity of one year or less from the date of the stripping transaction).
+In general, a cash basis U.S. Beneficial Owner who purchases a Strip with a maturity that is one year or less from the date of issuance ("short-term Strips") is not required to accrue OID for United States federal income tax purposes unless it elects to do so.
+Accrual basis U.S. Beneficial Owners and certain other U.S. Beneficial Owners (including certain pass-through entities and electing cash basis U.S. Beneficial Owners) who purchase a short-term Strip, and any U.S. Beneficial Owners who strip a Bond into Principal Components and Tax Credit Components and retain one or more components, are required to accrue the "acquisition discount" on the short-term Strips on either a straight-line basis or under the constant-yield method (based on daily compounding), at the election of the U.S. Beneficial Owner; In the case of a U.S. Beneficial Owner not required and not electing to include OID on a short-term Strip in income currently, any gain realized on the sale or retirement of the short-term Strip will be ordinary income to the extent of the OID accrued on a straight-line basis (unless an election is made to accrue the OID under the constant-yield method) through the date of sale or retirement.
+U.S. Beneficial Owners who are not required and who do not elect to accrue OID on short-term Strips will be required to defer deductions for interest on borrowings allocable to short-term Strips in an amount not exceeding the deferred income until the deferred income is realized.

-Upon the sale or exchange of a Strip, a U.S. beneficial owner generally will recognize capital gain or loss (except to the extent of accrued and unpaid interest, and subject to the exception applicable to certain short-term Strips, as discussed in the preceding paragraph) in an amount equal to the difference between the amount realized on the sale or exchange and the U.S. beneficial owner's adjusted tax basis in the Strip.
-A U.S. beneficial owner's adjusted tax basis in a Strip will generally be its cost, increased by the amount of the OID included in the U.S. beneficial owner's income with respect to the Strip.
+Sale or Disposition.
+Upon the sale or exchange of a Strip, a U.S. Beneficial Owner generally will recognize capital gain or loss (except to the extent of accrued and unpaid interest, and subject to the exception applicable to certain short-term Strips, as discussed in the preceding paragraph) in an amount equal to the difference between the amount realized on the sale or exchange and the U.S. Beneficial Owner's adjusted tax basis in the Strip.
+A U.S. Beneficial Owner's adjusted tax basis in a Strip will generally be its cost, increased by the amount of the OID included in the U.S. Beneficial Owner's income with respect to the Strip.